Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 - Lowry is responsible for attempting 6.9% of his team's field goal attempts this season with 8.8 per game.

+- Defensively, the Knicks are ranked 12th in the league, allowing 113.1 points per game.

-- The Knicks allow 42 rebounds per game, ranking seventh in the NBA.
+- On the boards, the Knicks have given up 42 rebounds per game, which puts them seventh in the league.

-- The Knicks are the 13th-ranked team in the league, allowing 25.1 assists per game.
+- The Knicks are the 13th-ranked squad in the NBA, conceding 25.1 assists per game.

-- The Knicks are the 25th-ranked squad in the league at allowing threes, conceding 13 made 3-pointers per game.
+- In terms of 3-pointers, the Knicks are ranked 25th in the NBA, allowing 13 makes per game.

 Kyle Lowry vs. the Knicks